Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

 \subsection{sp-magnets}

 Another class of systems where the magnetism emerges from highly covalent states is $sp$-magnets.
 One example of such materials is semi-hydrogenated or fluorinated graphene~\cite{PhysRevB.94.214411}.
-Systems of adatoms on semiconducting surfaces, such as Si(111): $X$ = $\{$Sn, C, Si, Pb$\}$ are also often regarded as ideal prototypes of one-band Hubbard model (see e.g. Refs.~\onlinecite{PhysRevLett.110.166401, PhysRevB.94.224418} and references therein).
-Indeed, these systems are characterized by the presence of single relatively flat band crossing Fermi level, which is subject to strong local and non-local electron correlations.
+Another example is systems of $X$ adatoms (${X = \{\text{Sn, C, Si, Pb}\}}$) deposited periodically on silicon Si(111)~\cite{PhysRevB.60.13328, PhysRevB.68.235332, PhysRevB.71.033403, PhysRevLett.98.126401, Zhang2010, Li2013, PhysRevLett.120.196402}, germanium Ge(111)~\cite{PhysRevLett.79.2859, PhysRevB.64.075405, PhysRevB.104.045126}, or SiC(0001)~\cite{PhysRevLett.114.247602} surfaces.
+These systems are characterized by the presence of a single relatively narrow half-filled band crossing Fermi level, which is subject to strong local and non-local electron correlations (see, e.g., Refs.~\onlinecite{Hansmann_2013, PhysRevLett.110.166401, PhysRevB.94.224418}).
 Although this band originates from the $sp$-electrons of adatoms, its wavefunction is highly delocalized and has tails well inside the Si slab, as can be seen in Fig.~\ref{s7-sp-WF}.
-It has been proposed that this band leads to a magnetic instability and various exotic magnetic orders can be realized in these materials~\cite{PhysRevB.94.224418}.
-For instance, the low-temperature ground state of Si(111): $X$ systems is predicted to be of 120$^{\circ}$-N{\'e}el type.
-Moreover, formation of skyrmions is suggested to emerge upon application of high magnetic field~\cite{PhysRevB.94.224418}.
+It has been proposed that this band leads to a magnetic instability and various exotic magnetic orders can be realized in these materials.
+For instance, the low-temperature ground state of Si(111):$X$ systems ranges from a 120$^{\circ}$-N{\'e}el~\cite{PhysRevB.82.035116} to a collinear row-wise~\cite{PhysRevB.83.041104} and different non-collinear chiral~\cite{PhysRevLett.120.196402, Vandelli} magnetic orders.
+Moreover, formation of skyrmions is suggested to emerge upon application of a high magnetic~\cite{PhysRevB.94.224418} or a high-frequency laser~\cite{PhysRevLett.118.157201} fields.